Orodan/personal-website/content/articles/creating-personal-website-with-nuxt.md

 <br/>

-Because of that, when Webpack bundles your app, it can not determine that this particular image in your asset is being used.
+Because of that, when Webpack bundles your app, it can not determine that this particular image is being used.
 Indeed, it never found an explicit use of it in your app at build time.
 So it removes it from your final bundle !
 I found a simple way to solve it : instead of placing my image in the assets folder, I put it in the static folder.
 The content in this folder is always part of your final bundle, without build time analysis.
 I hope this explanation will save save you some struggle time if you meet the same issue.

 ## Conclusion

 What to conclude ?
 I learned a lot about Nuxt in this project and I loved what I discovered.
 Nuxt is really easy to get started with.
-It does not require a lot of experience, even with Vue and allow you to quickly focus on what matters : your ideas.
+It does not require a lot of experience, even with Vue and allows you to quickly focus on what matters : your ideas.
 This is something I'm looking for when working with a framework and Nuxt greatly succeeded with it.
 Also, for the use case of my projects, the amount of features I needed (static mode, @nuxt/content, etc) and quickly available effortlessly was impressive, so I'm glad to have chosen Nuxt.
 <br/>
 I hope you learn some new stuff with this article and it gave you the desire to create your own personal website and to try out Nuxt !
 Don't hesitate to let me know what you though after this reading and in the meantime stay safe !